mzur/coffee-dev-grunt/README.md

 This setup uses [Istanbul](https://github.com/yahoo/istanbul) as code coverage reporter.
 The reports are put in the `coverage/` directory.
 Simply open the `index.html` and explore the report.
 You can see a detailed per-file report there, too!

-### Testing

-Run `grunt test` to compile and test your application just once.

-### Distribution
+### Building

-Run `grunt` for distributing your application.
+Run `grunt` for building your application.
 All CoffeeScript files will be compiled and all tests will be run.
+In contrast to `grunt watch` this will *only* run the tests with PhantomJS, which is useful for continuous integration.

 If the tests pass, your application files are concatenated and put in a single JavaScript file in the `dist/` directory.
 Finally an uglified version of the application file is created.

 ## Example